AnonHexo/AnonHexo/README.md

 <!-- Hey you, wait a second and read this:
-if you are reading this means that you're viewing the source code of my readme, I just wanna ask you a favour: please don't steal and copy it, you can do your own: use https://shields.io for the badges use the EmojiPixel extension for the emoji and learn some HTML on https://www.w3schools.com/html/ but please don't steal! thank u <3 -->
+if you are reading this means that you're viewing the source code of my readme, I just wanna ask you a favour: please don't just copy it, you can do your own: use https://shields.io for the badges use the EmojiPixel extension for the emoji and learn some HTML on https://www.w3schools.com/html/ I suggest you to learn instead of justg copying, you will be proud fo yourself! thank you <3 -->